maziac/DeZog/design/design.md

 For 'Expressions' use '-addexpr/-delexpr' from the debug console.
 For WATCH simple enter the expression in the WATCH pane.
 (Note: Both panes have a similar appearance.
-The difference is that values of expressions can be midifed in the 'Expressions' area but not in the WATCH pane.)
+The difference is that values of expressions can be modified in the 'Expressions' area but not in the WATCH pane.)

 WATCHes re-evaluate expressions on each step.
 Therefore there is the ExpressionsList which remembers expressions and the associated ShallowVar.
 So, before an expression is evaluated it is checked if it exists already.